 Credit card companies sometimes raise the credit limit of financially responsible customers.
 By keeping your account balance low, it can improve the credit utilization rate used to calculate your credit score.

 Credit card debt can feel overwhelming quickly, but a personal loan may help you get things under control.

 You can’t just sweep away the debt and forget it, of course.
-But if your financial history is solid, you could find an interest rate with a personal loan that makes your outstanding debt easier to deal with.
-With a consolidation loan, where you’d consolidate multiple credit cards, you wouldn’t have to worry about timing multiple credit card bills each month—you’d have just the one.
+But if your financial history is solid, getting approved for a personal loan interest rate that’s lower than your credit card rates could make your outstanding debt easier to deal with.
+Using a debt consolidation loan to consolidate multiple credit cards would also mean just one bill to pay each month instead of keeping track of multiple payments and due dates.

-It can make sense to get a consolidation loan with a respected lender as part of an overall money management plan.
-Besides being known for its competitive rates, SoFi loans come with membership benefits other lenders don’t necessarily offer.
+A consolidation loan with a respected lender can be part of a smart overall money management plan.
+SoFi loans offer competitive rates, as well as membership benefits other lenders don’t necessarily offer.